Really-Simple-Plugins/complianz-gdpr/readme.txt

 Configure your Cookie Notice, Cookie Consent and Cookie Policy with our Wizard and Cookie Scan.
 Supports GDPR, DSGVO, CCPA and PECR.

 == Description ==
-Complianz is a GDPR Cookie Consent plugin that supports GDPR, DSGVO, CCPA and more with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.
+Complianz is a GDPR/CCPA Cookie Consent plugin that supports GDPR, DSGVO, CCPA and more with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.

 == Features ==
 * Configure for your specific region: European Union, United Kingdom or United States.